 The Value of Medical Device Interoperability.
 West Health Institute.
 2013.

 Taenzer AH et al. Anesthesia Patient Safety Foundation Newsletter.
 Spring-Summer 2012.

 McGrath SP et al. The Joint Commission Journal on Quality and Patient Safety.
 2016 Jul;42(7):293-302.

-Halo Index has obtained CE Marking.
-Not Available in the U.S. or Canada.
+Halo Index and Adaptive Alarm Threshold have obtained CE Marking.
+Not available in the U.S.